"Other Legacies shakes up a century of American Poetics."

 Winner of the 2025 Tupelo Berkshire Prize in Poetry

-Selected by Carolyn Forché for the Berkshire Prize, Infinite Scroll explores the intersections of ecological devastation, social fracture, and illness in an age of algorithmic culture and techno-fascist overreach.
-Grappling with a destabilizing diagnosis, climate anxiety, and the ever-present threat of digital attention capture, Martin Rock draws on the languages of medicine, philosophy, and economics to collide surrealist dream logic with documentary clarity.
-This is a collection that contemplates grief and collapse without surrendering to it, illuminating how love and critical awareness—like the technology of poetry itself—can bring us into closer relationship with one another, with our own bodies and minds, and with the earth and its inhabitants, unmediated by digital interruption.
+Selected by Carolyn Forché for the Tupelo Berkshire Prize, Infinite Scroll explores the intersections of ecological devastation, social fracture, illness, fatherhood, and capitalism amid the encroaching pressures of techno-fascism.
+Grappling with a destabilizing diagnosis, climate anxiety, and the threat of digital attention capture, Martin Rock’s second collection contains inventive and intimate lyric poems that borrow language from medicine, philosophy, and economics and land with documentary precision and care.
+This is a collection that contemplates grief and collapse without surrendering to it, illuminating how love and critical awareness, like the technology of poetry itself, can bring us into closer relationship with one another, with our own bodies and minds, and with the earth.
+“Put down the phone,” Rock urges us.
+“Pick up the book.
+A different life exists.”

 about